-Let’s begin by digging into some of the reasons why more businesses are adopting multi-cloud strategies, and often pairing it with a hybrid cloud approach for more control over their workloads and data.
+Let’s begin by digging into some of the reasons why more businesses are adopting a multi-cloud strategy vs hybrid cloud for more control over their workloads and data.

 Using cloud services from multiple providers with different offerings means you eliminate the risk of a single point of failure.
 Using multi-cloud is your insurance policy against anything from a weather-related natural disaster that disrupts business operations to a major loss of data.
 If one cloud point goes down, you can rely on another cloud as your backup while you attend to the outage.

-2. Enables you to match services and apps, while also meeting diverse workload requirements
+2. Multi-cloud adoption enables you to match services and apps, while also meeting diverse workload requirements

 A multi-cloud strategy gives you more choices when you’re matching specific apps and workloads among a mix of cloud providers.
 Using services from different providers enables you to more effectively address the diverse performance, privacy, security and geographic needs of various business units, departments and teams in your organization.
 It also goes beyond just fulfilling internal IT needs to better meet the external demands of partners and customers.